ArpanMahatra1999/Meroyatra/README.md

 3. Use command prompt to activate virtual environment.
 4. Use command prompt to runserver using manage.py.

+Admin panel:
--Admin name: pusendra
+1. Username: pusendra
--Password: pusendra
+2. Password: pusendra